-How a VPN Protects You While You Torrent
+How A VPN Protects You While Torrenting?

+Media companies and governments are cracking down on torrents harder every year.
+Here’s how using a VPN protects torrenting activities.
 Torrenting is a form of file sharing that has become increasingly popular over the years.
 When you use a torrent site, you are downloading files from a central server and other users like yourself.
 Torrenting has received a bad reputation for copyright infringement and other illegal activities, but the act of file sharing in itself is not illegal in the United States.

 However, if you torrent, you should know that there are dangers.
 Enormous companies often sue users for copyright infringement.
 This has even happened to innocent torrent users as a result of mistaken identity.
 You might also stumble across a virus or two on a torrent, though downloading from multiple users makes this less likely.

-A VPN protects you while torrenting in several ways.
+A VPN protects torrenting in several ways.
 If you are sharing data across a torrent network for any reason, you need all the protection you can get from lawsuits, viruses, and hackers alike.

 Most importantly, a VPN protects torrenting users from abusive lawsuits.
 Many people torrent to trade music and movies, which could be a violation of copyright holders’ property.
 Some of those users sue torrenters, and they aren’t always careful about who gets hit.